Skip to content

 🚩 Employers liability insurance is a legal requirement if you have staff

-Whether you own a electrician firm or are a self-employed electrician, insurance can financially protect you if something goes wrong at work.
+Whether you own a electrician business or are a self-employed electrician, insurance can financially protect you if something goes wrong at work.

 Without insurance you could end up paying some very high costs if your equipment is damaged, your employee is hurt, or your work creates a major issue.

-Government contracts, for example, will usually insist you have an electricians' public liability insurance policy of at least £5-£10 million.
+• Clients are more likely to hire you: People are often wary about hiring electricians without insurance, especially if you're a commercial electrician.
+Government contracts, for example, will usually insist you have an electrician public liability insurance policy of at least £5-£10 million

 Did you know?